Quoth the Raven

 * This photo was just one of the postcards listed on the Postsecret site.
 If you are having trouble deciphering the secret on the keyboard it says, "I've been having cyber sex with Dad he doesn't knows it's me".
 Like I said before, some of the secrets are disturbing!

-Posted on September 11, 2006 in What the blog is going on? | Permalink | Comments (0) | TrackBack (0)
+Posted at 03:14 PM in What the blog is going on? | Permalink | Comments (0) | TrackBack (0)

 So I was just speaking to my dear friend Katherine and we got to talking about the lack-of-blogging pit that we have both been sucked into.
 Ok, so we weren't really discussing it.
 She blogged about her dilemma and re-commitment to blogging on a daily basis, and I agreed with her and told her so in the comment I left her.
 It is sort of like communication, isn't it?
 That's what communicating is.
 She talks, then I talk, then she talks and the conversations pretty much goes on like that for a little while....and then you say goodbye.
 Well bloggunication is exactly the same.
 Katherine posts, then I post, then she comments on my post and I will comment on her post and we are bloggunicating while still keeping up with our hectic lives.
 A beat is not missed and the friendship continues...